 Equity Trading Income considered as Non-Speculative Business Income:

-Note: Trader having Salary Income cannot set off Non-Speculative Business Loss against such income.
+Note: Traders having Salary Income cannot set off Non-Speculative Business Loss against such income.
 Thus, if there are no other incomes except Salary, the trader should not go for Tax Loss Harvesting.

 If you opt for Tax Loss Harvesting by selling the shares held for more than a year, it would be a Realised Long Term Capital Loss (LTCL).
 Additionally, LTCL cannot be set off against STCG (Short Term Capital Gain).
 Thus, in this case, Tax Loss Harvesting is not beneficial.